WojciechMatuszewski/programming-notes/web/fem-state-machines-with-xstate-v2.md

 - As is the theme with _xstate_, there are multiple ways to get the current state of the machine.
 You can use `tags`, `can`, or `matches`—an interesting choice of an API.

+## Parallel States

+- Parallel states allow you to "split" your state machine into multiple working features.
+For example, David presents two "regions" in our state machine – one that controls the player and the other that controls the volume.

+- The feature of a parallel state is similar to having two separate state machines.
+Sometimes it does not make sense to split a state machine into two state machines – that might lead to unnecessary complexity.

+### Exercise

+- More nesting!

+- Great for organizing different states.

+## Final States

+- Somewhere where the machine ends.
+There is no more "work" to do.

+- There is a difference between the "root" machine final state and the compound state final state.

+- Adding an explicit _final_ state is, in my mind, a good practice.
+It signals that there is no more work to do for a given "event path".

+### Exercise

+- I have to admit that the state machine is getting quite complex.

+- I wonder how much code we would have to write to have the same functionality as we currently have, but without using the state machine.
+Probably less, but we would risk having logic-related bugs in our code.

 ## Overall thoughts

 - So many ways to do the same thing!